 It has been 60 years since the first report of erythromycin in 1952.
-Over the course of the past 60 years the macrolide antibiotics- 14- and 16-membered macrolactams – have been followed at intervals by the lincosamides, streptogramins, azalides and now the ketolides.
+In the decades since, macrolide antibiotics (a class of antibiotics consisting of 14- and 16-membered macrolactams) have been followed at intervals by the discovery of lincosamides, streptogramins, azalides and now the ketolides.

 Polyketides are natural products, many of which have applied potential as pharmaceuticals.
 Examples of such polyketides include erythromycin (anti-bacterial), Nystatin (antifungal), avermectin (anti-parasitic), rapamycin (immunosuppressant) and daunorubicin (anti-tumor).
 The Gram-positive bacteria of the genus Streptomyces are the main producers of polyketides, and the genetics and biochemistry of polyketide biosynthesis in these organisms are relatively well characterized.